roydegeest/rakwireless-docs/docs/en-us/quick-start/rak811-breakout/connecting-to-chirpstack/chirpstack-otaa-mode.md

 />

 ::: tip Note:
-The Application EUI which was into RAK811 LPWAN Breakout Module as “**app_eui**” is not needed for ChirpStack.
+:pencil: The Application EUI which was into RAK811 LPWAN Breakout Module as “**app_eui**” is not needed for ChirpStack.
 :::

 **4.** Next, let’s **configure** RAK811 LPWAN Breakout Module by using **AT commands**.
 To do this, connect your RAK811 LPWAN Breakout Module to a PC, power it on and open **RAK Serial Port Tool** on your computer.